aryank2ndID/v2/docs/architecture.md

-# ORTHO-NER: System Architecture & Vision
+# Sandhi: System Architecture & Vision

 ## 🎯 What We Are Trying to Achieve